Where do you go during the hectic holiday season for a little bit of calm and some quiet moments alone?

 Whether it’s your hot tub, your back porch, or a reading nook with a cup of hot cocoa, the most important thing for a healthy holiday season is to find a place for a little solitude, rest and relaxation.

 In this article, we look at five tips for healthy holidays.
 We encourage you to insist on those moments of calm.
-Don’t fall into the trap of being busy all the time which in turn leads to exhaustion and a cold virus.
+Don’t fall into the trap of being busy all the time which in turn can lead to exhaustion and a virus.
 Take care of yourself with these tips.

 #1: Take 10 Minutes for Yourself

 All it takes is 10 minutes to feel refreshed and ready for what life throws at you during the holidays.